Skip to main content

 Can anyone use this service?

-Yes, but you will need to be referred by either your GP, Consultant, Midwife or other health care professional in order to access our service.
+Yes, you can be referred by your GP, Midwife, Consultant, Continence nurse or other therapist.

 Opening Times